Sierra Leone president Bio opens talks with IMF and development partners

 In 2011 alone, former president Koroma allowed the loss of over $200 million from the country’s revenue, as a result of giving massive tax and import duty waivers to members of his family, political and business associates, and a few foreign companies.

-Although hundreds of millions of dollars were spent on infrastructure development, it is estimated that 70% of that investment went into the pockets of contractors and public officials as corrupt sweeteners and contract kickbacks.
+Although hundreds of millions of dollars were spent on infrastructure development, it is estimated that 70% of that money went into the pockets of contractors and public officials as corrupt sweeteners and contract kickbacks.
 President Bio must quickly bring an end to this culture of corruption in Sierra Leone and end financial leakages.

 But Sierra Leone needs massive investment of about $500 million, to improve its electricity, water supply, fishing sector, agro-based processing industry, and to manufacture as well as add value to forestry products for exports.